 Wisconsin Alliance for Composers Student Composition Contest and Festival

 Students (K through college undergrad) studying full time in Wisconsin may submit original works for 1-6 instruments.
-Prizes: $100, $50, $75 and performances.
-Deadline: November 21, 2016 receipt.
+Prizes: up to $75 and performances.
+Deadline: November 12, 2018.
 See the contest website for complete details.

 Wisconsin Soundscapes recording released